389ds/389ds.github.io/docs/389ds/design/password-controls.md

 ## Examples

 Here are some examples using ldapsearch.
-With ldapsearch you use a built option for requesting the password policy controls:  "**-e ppolicy**"
+With ldapsearch you use a built option for requesting the password policy controls:  "**-e ppolicy**".

+**Although these examples use ldapsearch, it is the BIND op, not the SEARCH op, that triggers the controls sent by the server.**

 ### Expiring